britishbadger/multipass-docker/README.md

 ### VSCode Dev-Containers
 I had issues with Ubuntu 21.04 and some of the EXA Dev Containers in use.
 These instructions have been updated to use 20.04 LTS version of ubuntu as the image.

+### ZRAM Swap
+The docker.yml contains steps that will setup zram which will compress the memory within the VM, this can be useful if you are on a machine without much resource.
+This can effectively double the "ram" available for starting containers.
+Un-comment if you'd like this enabled.